home-assistant/home-assistant.io/source/_integrations/iotty.markdown

   - [iotty Smart Switch (variant)](https://iotty.uk/collections/frontpage/products/iotty-smart-switch?variant=40820222460082)
   - [iotty Plus Interruttore Intelligente](https://iotty.it/collections/frontpage/products/iotty-plus-interruttore-intelligente-per-luci-e-cancelli)

-## Supported Entities
+## Supported entities

 Each iotty device gets mapped into one Home Assistant device per gang, each with its own Switch entity.

 ### Switches

-The main, unnamed switch entity, controls the lightswitch, turning it on or off the gang related to it.
+The main, unnamed, switch entity controls the light switch, turning it on or off the gang related to it.